SiLab-Bonn/asiclab/admin.md

 # Hardware settings and config

-The older machines are Lenovo E30 machines, wtih a IS6XM mother board, with a i7-2600 CPU.
+The older machines are Lenovo E30 machines, with a IS6XM mother board, with a i7-2600 CPU.
 The 256 SSH should be connected to the first sata port: SATA 1.
 In the boot configuration, the USB key should be first, and SSD should be second.
 BIOS updates can be found here: https://support.lenovo.com/my/en/downloads/DS018245

-Press CTRL ALT delete to get back to spalsh screen from error 1962.
-Ideally I would enable Compatibility Support Module (CSM) but I guess this isn't supporoted in my bios version.
+Press CTRL ALT delete to get back to splash screen from error 1962.
+Ideally I would enable Compatibility Support Module (CSM) but I guess this isn't supported in my BIOS version.

 This answer indicates I probably need to update the BIOS: https://askubuntu.com/questions/1414366/no-operating-system-found-after-clean-install-of-ubuntu-22-04

 `fdisk` and `gdisk` could be a good way to examine the structure of the boot disk.
 I need to understand what a EFI partition is.

-The reason this process worked on asiclab00 is because it has slightly older firmware, I belive, and it didn't install a EFI partition.
+The reason this process worked on asiclab00 is because it has slightly older firmware, I believe, and it didn't install a EFI partition.
 It installed as a legacy system.
 I don't think this can be done on

 Note that fwupgrade requires UEFI, and